 - Want to cut down on use but not have the ability to do so

-- Being unable to feel alert without the drug
+- Adderall dependency, or being unable to feel alert without the drug

 - Taking the drug despite knowledge of the harm it’s causing